uptick/bronski/README.rst

     $ ./manage.py bronski

-Each minute the `bronski` service will scan the model for active tasks that haven't been run in the past 59 seconds.
+Each minute the `bronski` service will scan the model for enabled jobs that haven't been run in the past 59 seconds.
 It will then check each to see if its crontab definition matches the next minute.